mapnik/mapnik/docs/ogcserver/readme.txt

 Mapnik OGC Server
 -----------------

 Introduction
 ------------

-	Mapnik provides an OGC server package to allow the publishing of maps through open and standard interfaces.
-It is in implemented in Python.
+	Mapnik provides a server package to allow the publishing of maps through the open and standard WMS interface published by the Open Geospatial Consortium (OGC).
+It is in implemented in Python, around the core C++ library.

 Features/Caveats